 We require early, detailed and binding planning of quantities from our sales department.
 The more accurate our volume forecasts, the better the producer can plan and the less overtime is incurred during production.

 Prices are negotiated and established very early with the producer.
 This usually happens during the product development phase based on cost breakdowns.
 In the cost break down, the producer records exactly what materials are used, what they cost, and other relevant costs incurred for product manufacturing.

 After each season, we evaluate the producers' data with regard to adherence to deadlines, delivery, quality, quantity, working conditions, etc. and then discuss any improvement measures that may prove necessary.

-Some of your VAUDE products will continue to be manufactured right here at our Manufaktur production facility at the company headquarters in Obereisenbach as well as elsewhere in Europe.
-However, the majority of all outdoor products – VAUDE's included – are made in Asia.
+Some of your VAUDE products will continue to be manufactured right here at our Manufaktur production facility at the company headquarters in Tettnang-Obereisenbach as well as elsewhere in Europe.
+However, the majority of all outdoor products, however, are made in Asia.

-In high risk countries, the likelihood that labor standards or laws are violated is greater than in non-risk countries.
+In high risk countries, the likelihood that labor standards or laws will be violated is greater than in non-risk countries.
 In these countries, institutions (such as trade unions, employee organizations, labor legislation, supervision systems) that guarantee compliance with labor standards either don't exist or don't function well.
-The Fair Wear Foundation categorizes all Asian countries as well as Bulgaria and Romania as high risk countries.
+Fair Wear categorizes all Asian countries as high risk.
+In Europe the countries of Bulgaria and Romania are also considered high risk.

 Producers in non-risk countries are not audited because the risks are much lower.
 Nevertheless, our employees visit them regularly.
-In 2016, our CSR team visited all local producers with an emphasis on social standards.
-In an industry-wide comparison, these producers are relatively close to our main business site in Obereisenbach and are therefore referred to as local suppliers.
+Our CSR team visited all local producers with an emphasis on social standards in 2019.
+The next visits with a review of social standards will take place in 2022.
+In an industry-wide comparison, these producers are relatively close to our main business site in Tettnang-Obereisenbach and are therefore referred to as local suppliers.